sergiocortessat/Rails_Private_Events/README.md

 <!-- ABOUT THE PROJECT   -->
 ## About The Project

-The re-former project sets up an initial rails app containing a initial database that takes user data, destroy it and edit it.
+The Private Event project sets up an initial rails app containing a User, Event databases.
+This page can log in users and create events for each of them.
+As well can let users attend others events.

 ## Screenshot Test
 #